neelsoumya/teaching_web_development/README.md

 ### Course Materials

-Course outline and materials can be found in the following files:
+Course content and materials can be found in the following files:

 - [Resources](materials/resources.md)
 - [Setup instructions](materials/setup.md)